Slow Cooker Short Ribs

 - Turn the heat off and add the onions, garlic, and wine.
 Set the heat to medium and use a silicone spatula to “clean” the bottom and sides of the skillet, this will add more flavor to the sauce.
 Let the onions/garlic soften for 5 minutes.

 - Stir in the bouillon cube, Worcestershire sauce, and Dijon.
-Transfer to the crock pot along with the thyme and carrots.
+Transfer to the crock pot along with the beef broth, thyme, and carrots.

 - Cover and cook on low for 7-8 hours.